pyhung99/contiv2/websrc/source/install/user_guides/getting_started/networking/basic_server_setup.md

 ---
 layout: "install"
 page_title: "Basic Setup"
-sidebar_current: "docs-home"
+sidebar_current: "getting-started-server-setup"
 description: |-
   Basic Server Setup for Contiv
 ---

-## Contiv Networking on Servers
+## Contiv Networking on Servers or VMs

 The following procedure describes how to set up a basic Contiv networking cluster with two or more Linux servers.

 ### Prerequisites

-1. Install Ubuntu 15 or Centos 7 on all server used for the Contiv cluster.
+1. Install Ubuntu 15 or Centos 7 on all servers used for the Contiv cluster.

 2. Choose one node to use as the installation and control node for the cluster.
 Perform all the following steps on that node.